hayesx0155/WHSTechNotes/journal.md

 They should address security concerns by alerting athority figures when tiktok is used inappropreitly
 # january 27, 2025
 Bart, he didn't work on the sierra, nor did he leave the oil cap off
+# february 3, 2025
+improvments should include defense mechanics and better electriciry